-Recently, Tesla announced that its revolutionary full autopilot will be installed in all of its new cars.
-In December, the company plans to allow a Model S-1 to drive from Los Angeles to New York, BY ITSELF.
+Recently, Tesla announced that its revolutionary full autopilot is installed in all of its cars now.
+The company plans to allow a Model S-1 to drive from Los Angeles to New York, BY ITSELF.

 Expect the move to be accompanied by a lot of promotion and hoopla.
-It could also spark a new investment boom in AI stocks.
+It could also spark a new investment boom in A.I. stocks.